Dizzy (series): Console woes

 The first title to be specifically designed for the NES, Fantastic Dizzy (also known as The Fantastic Adventures of Dizzy) followed the general formula of the adventure games, but also included arcade game sections as mini-games.
 Two of these mini-games were ported to home computer formats by Big Red as standalone games, becoming Bubble Dizzy and Dizzy Down the Rapids.

 Working on the new system also proved to be something of a challenge for the Olivers, who were unused to the longer development cycles and higher degree of polish required for console games, where they had to compete against titles such as Super Mario.
 The game was completed in 1990, but its release was hampered by the conflict and legal case then ongoing between Codemasters and Nintendo over the Game Genie.
 It was released in April 1991, but it had missed the important Christmas release window, and lacked a license from Nintendo.
 Despite a generally favourable reception, the game sold only a quarter of its predicted half million copies.

 Further development for consoles was disrupted by disagreements between Codemasters and the Olivers.
-Dreamworld Pogie, a spin-off starring Dizzy's pet, Pogie, was going to be a scrolling platform inspired by Super Mario, but it was cancelled.
+Dreamworld Pogie, a spin-off starring Dizzy's pet, Pogie, was going to be a scrolling platform inspired by Super Mario, but was cancelled.
 There were other games that the Olivers had been designing as stand-alone releases which Codemasters only wanted to release as a compilation, The Excellent Dizzy Collection.
 Even then, one of the slated games, Wonderland Dizzy (a remake of Magicland Dizzy with an Alice in Wonderland theme), was removed from the compilation since Codemasters saw it as being too similar to Dizzy the Adventurer (a remake of Dizzy: Prince of the Yolkfolk).
 The Excellent Dizzy Collection was eventually released for the Sega Game Gear, and included three games: Dizzy the Adventurer; a previously unreleased puzzle game, Go!
 Dizzy Go!; and Panic Dizzy, a renamed and updated version of Dizzy Panic.

 With these strained relations, the Oliver Twins eventually fell out with Codemasters, and stopped working with or for the company.
 Since intellectual property rights for the series were split between the two parties, with the Olivers owning the copyright and Codemasters the trademark, this effectively put an end to the series.